paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: org.apache.avro:avro  1.7.7
- - a level        6 dependency among 4 (possibly transitive) uses

-2017-05-07 18:52  1.8.2
+   - a level 6 dependencies among 4 (possibly transitive) uses 2017-05-07 18:52  1.8.2
 2016-05-17 16:03  1.8.1
 2016-01-22 16:16  1.8.0